gmoshe27/ConvertTimeZone/Readme.md

 ToTimeZone | A TimeZone object describing the time zone that the `Time` was converted to ToTime | The resulting time from the time zone conversion

+Tab completion is supported for the `-ToTimeZone` and `-FromTimeZone` parameters

 ### Convert-LocalToUtc and Convert-UtcToLocal
 ```powershell
 Convert-LocalToUtc [[-Time] <String>] [[-TimeZone] <String>] [[-AddDays] <Int32>] [[-AddHours] <Int32>] [[-AddMinutes] <Int32>] [<CommonParameters>]